On the number of vertices of projective polytopes: Oriented matroid setting

-We have {\cite{RAMIREZALFONSIN2001}} that there is a bijection between the set of all plain travels of $A$ and the set of all acyclic reorientations of $M_{A}$.
-The correspondence between an acyclic reorientation of $M_{A}$ and a $PT$ of $A$ is given by the subset of columns of $A$ (i.e. a subset of elements of $E$) that have to be reoriented in order to transform the top travel of $A,$ $TT,$ into $PT$.
+\begin{remark} There is a bijection between the set of all plain travels of $A$ and the set of all acyclic reorientations of $M_{A}$, it is defined by associating to each $PT$ the set of column indices of $A$ that should be reoriented in order to transform $A$ into a new matrix $\mathcal A$ whose $TT$ is identical to $PT$.
+For a proof of this remark see \cite{RAMIREZALFONSIN2001}. \end{remark}